-A public information session for Whāngārei residents and ratepayers will occur as part of the council's consultation on this Draft Annual Plan 2014/15 to ensure people have the opportunity to be updated and ask questions on the project's progress and costs.
-This will occur on 16 April and will be publically notified.
+A public information session for Whāngārei residents and ratepayers occurred on 16 April as part of the council's consultation on this Annual Plan 2014/15 to ensure people have the opportunity to be updated and ask questions on the project's progress and costs.

-Work to replace the Rust Avenue bridge in summer 2014 will create additional capacity so floodwaters can flow more safely downstream of the CBD.
+Work to replace the Rust Avenue bridge in summer 2014 has created additional capacity so floodwaters can flow more safely downstream of the CBD.
 The next steps are: